 If you're considering any kind of cosmetic surgery, you'll want to make sure you receive safe, compassionate and high-quality care.
 We've pulled together some useful tips to help you.

-Check that the hospital or clinic you are considering is registered with us.
+Check the hospital or clinic you are considering is registered with us

 If the hospital or clinic is not registered with us they may be practising illegally and their insurance may not cover them or you if anything goes wrong.

-We regulate cosmetic treatments carried on by a health care professional that involve surgical procedures.
+We regulate cosmetic treatments carried out by a healthcare professional that involve surgical procedures

 By law, services have to register with us if they offer: